 - an explanation that the student has three business days (excluding weekends and holidays) to admit or deny responsibility to the instructor for the alleged offense;

-- an explanation that a denial of suspected academic dishonesty by the student or a desire by the faculty member to seek a more severe sanction than failure for the course will result in referral of the case to the Dean of Students for adjudication through the college Judicial System (see Second level Review);
+- an explanation that a denial of suspected academic dishonesty by the student or a desire by the faculty member to seek a more severe sanction than failure for the course will result in referral of the case to the student conduct system for adjudication (see second-level review);

-- an explanation that no response to the allegations within three business days will result in an automatic referral of the case to the Dean of Students for adjudication through the College Judicial System (see Second Level Review);
+- an explanation that no response to the allegations within three business days will result in an automatic referral of the case to the student conduct system for adjudication (see second-level review);

 - an explanation that the instructor will complete a confidential online Faculty Report